Geographic Programs – Lake Champlain Basin Program

 Pre-Application Procedure

 Preapplication coordination is required.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-Regarding pre-application/pre-proposal assistance with respect to competitive funding opportunities under this program description, EPA will generally specify the nature of the pre-application/pre-proposal assistance, if any, that will be available to applicants in the competitive announcement.
-Informal pre-application discussions or conferences with the Lake Champlain Basin Program Steering Committee, and EPA Regions 1 and 2 are required.
+Executive Order 12372, "Intergovernmental Review of Federal Programs," applies to this assistance listing when proposed Federal financial assistance involves land use planning or implementation of restoration, remediation, or other projects requiring construction.
+EPA financial assistance programs and activities subject to intergovernmental review that are subject to review under State single point of contact procedures are identified at https://www.epa.gov/grants/epa-financial-assistance-programs-subject-executive-order-12372-and-section-204.
+Applicants for programs or activities subject to Intergovernmental Review that are not subject to State single point of contact review must provide directly affected State, areawide, regional, and local entities at least 60 days to review their application following notification by EPA that the application has been selected for funding as provided by 40 CFR 29.8(a) and (c).
+Regarding pre-application assistance with respect to competitive funding opportunities under this assistance listing, EPA will generally specify the nature of the pre-application assistance, if any, that will be available to applicants in the competitive announcement.
 For additional information, contact the individual(s) listed in the competitive announcement.

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Informal pre-application discussions or conferences with the Lake Champlain Basin Program Steering Committee, and EPA Regions 1 and 2 are required.
+For additional information, please contact the individual listed as the Agency Contact.
 The Lake Champlain Basin Program Steering Committee, in conjunction with EPA Regions 1 and 2, develops the annual budget and task list.
-This budget and task list is then divided between the States of Vermont and New York and the New England Interstate Water Pollution Control Commission.
-From this information, these three organizations then prepare grant applications and workplans for submittal to EPA Region 2 and/or Region 1.
-Applicants, except in limited circumstances approved by the Agency, must submit all initial applications for funding through https://www.grants.gov.
+This budget and task list is then divided between the States of Vermont and New York and NEIWPCC.
+From this information, these three organizations then prepare grant applications and workplans for submittal to EPA Region 2 (NYSDEC) and/or Region 1 (NEIWPCC and VT DEC).
+Applicants, except in limited circumstances approved by the Agency, must submit all initial applications for funding through Grants.gov.

 Award Procedure